Quantifying Bell nonlocality of a pure two-qudit state via its entanglement: Conclusion

 \section{Conclusion}

 In the present article, for the maximal violation of all Bell inequalities by an arbitrary pure two-qudit state, we have found a new lower bound (Theorem 4), expressed via the concurrence of this state.
-This new lower bound and the upper bound (\ref{9__}), derived in \cite{019}, analytically quantify Bell nonlocality of a pure two-qudit state via its entanglement (Corollary 2), in particular, prove explicitly that entanglement of a pure two-qudit state is necessary and sufficient for its Bell nonlocality.
+This new lower bound and the upper bound (\ref{9__}), derived in \cite{019}, analytically quantify Bell nonlocality of a pure two-qudit state via its entanglement (Theorem 5), in particular, prove explicitly that entanglement of a pure two-qudit state is necessary and sufficient for its Bell nonlocality.

-By re-visiting a pure two-qubit case, we also find and rigorously prove (Theorems 1--3, Corollary 1) the new results on the correlation properties and Bell nonlocality of an arbitrary pure two-qubit state.
+By re-visiting a pure two-qubit case, we have also found and rigorously proved (Theorems 1--3, Corollary 1) the new results on the correlation properties and Bell nonlocality of an arbitrary pure two-qubit state.